LukeLR/RaPiTelegram/README.md

 # RaPiTelegram
 Java Application for controlling my Raspberry Pi by Telegram.
 Since this is *very* custom, it won't work for you.

+##Contact
+If you have any question, feel free to message me on Telegram.

 ##License
 Each file in this repository, if not otherwise specified, is part of RaPiTelegram.